openebs-archive/openebs-docs/docs/cicd.md

 ---
-id: volume
+id: cicd
-title: Volume
+title: Usecase for CI/CD
-sidebar_label: Volume
+sidebar_label: CI/CD
 ---

 Content to be added